jonjay80/skillstorm-codebuild-ECS/README.md

 36) Choose **Standard** for the Runtime.
 37) Choose **aws/codebuild/amazonlinux2-x86_64-standard:4.0** (the last option in the dropdown) for Image.
 38) Check the box under **Privileged** that says *"Enable this flag if you want to build Docker images or want your builds to get elevated privileges".* This needs to be selected so you can build images with Docker.
-39) Create a new service role and give it a name. example abc-codebuild-service-role
+39) Create a new service role and give it a name. *example: abc-codebuild-service-role*
 40) Leave the rest as defaults and click **Create build project**
 -----------------------------------------------------------------------------------------------------------------------------------------
 41) In the AWS management console, choose IAM -> Roles.